michelg10/evanai-client/README.md

 // Browser console (http://localhost:8069)
 // Send a test prompt
 {
-  "prompt": "What's the weather in Tokyo and calculate 20% of 150", "conversation_id": "test-001"
+  "prompt": "List files in the home directory and calculate 20% of 150", "conversation_id": "test-001"
 }

 // Response
 {
-  "response": "The weather in Tokyo is sunny with 22°C. 20% of 150 is 30.", "tools_used": ["get_weather", "calculate_percentage"],
+  "response": "Listed files in the home directory.
+20% of 150 is 30.", "tools_used": ["file_system", "calculate_percentage"],
   "processing_time": 1.34
 }
 ```